 Loon Rogue Quickdraw Forceps: Plays Nice with Others

-If these are you’re only forceps, you’re good to go.
+If these are your only forceps, you’re good to go.
 Where the Loon Outdoors Rogue Quickdraw Forceps really shine, though, is as a second pair of forceps that can ride wherever you need them as you change and use fly fishing gear.
 Here is how this works:

 I’ve been using fly fishing sling packs, fishing backpacks and waist packs lately, testing out different designs and doing reviews.
 So what happens when you’re fishing is you have a sling pack, backpack or waist pack out of the way behind you.
 When you need your gear, you rotate the sling pack, spin the waist pack or remove the backpack.
 You tie on a new hopper-dropper rig or whatever, using all your gear, bending barbs down with your forceps, etc, and then put your pack back behind you.